madskjeldgaard/sc-scratchpad.nvim/README.md

 Then this plugin is for you!

-*sc-scratchpad* allows the user to pop open a throwaway buffer for experimentation.
+*sc-scratchpad* allows the user to quickly pop open a throwaway buffer for experimentation with sclang code.

 ## Installation